SamanRashid78/Campus-Network-Designed-in-Cisco-Packet-Tracer/README.md

-# Campus Network Design — Cisco Packet Tracer
+# Campus Network Design (Cisco Packet Tracer)

 A simulated multi-building campus network designed and configured in Cisco Packet Tracer.
-Models a real university campus topology with VLAN segmentation, inter-VLAN routing, and dynamic routing protocols — structured to reflect how enterprise and institutional networks are actually built.
+Models a real university campus topology with VLAN segmentation, inter-VLAN routing, and dynamic routing protocols, structured to reflect how enterprise and institutional networks are actually built.

 ---